TheTexta/obsidian-main/Mathematics/Derivative.md

 A derivative is the equation for the slope of a graph at a given point on the graph.

 ## Standard Definition
-A derivative is defined by the following standard formula:
+A derivative is defined by the following standard formula which is the [[Limits|limit]] of the function as the difference between two points in the function become $\infty$ small. :
 $$ \lim_{h\to0}(\frac{f(x+h)-f(x)}{h}) $$
 ## Formulas for Derivatives:
 ### Product Rule